OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 	generator.generateKey();
 ```
 Please note, that since Android 7 you can use the `setInvalidatedByBiometricEnrollment(boolean value)` as a method of the builder.
-If you set this to true, then the fingerprint will not be invalidated when new fingerprints are enroled.
+If you set this to true, then the fingerprint will not be invalidated when new fingerprints are enrolled.
 Even though this might provide user-convinience, it opens op a problem area when possible attackers are somehow able to social-engineer their fingerprint in.

 To perform encryption or decryption, create a <code>Cipher</code> object and initialize it with the AES key.